 The Government are not dictating how schools should spend this money, but are clear that they will need to employ strategies which they know will support their pupils to increase their attainment and ‘narrow the gap’.
 Schools will be accountable for narrowing the gap, and school performance tables have been reformed to include measures that show the attainment of pupils who receive the pupil premium compared with their peers.

-At Hugh Sexey we use data to identify those children eligible for pupil premium funding who are underperforming, and put in place strategies to narrow the gap as regards attainment and progress.
+At Hugh Sexey Church of England Middle School we use data to identify those children eligible for pupil premium funding who are underperforming, and put in place strategies to narrow the gap as regards attainment and progress.
 We do this in a manner that is designed to achieve maximum impact for the individual pupil.
 No effort is spared in understanding the needs of every child who is eligible to receive this additional funding.